sophiacofone/valorant_omnic/win_loss/win_loss.md

 ##### Top 20 important features combined
 <img src="dtree_csv_feature_results/feat_vis_all_5.png" alt="" width="400"/>

 Similar to the logistic regression model, these features indicate that from an overall perspective your team not dying, your opponents dying, and health are the most important predictors for wining rounds of Valorant.
-After those features, the model starts using credits, % map covered, assists, and elims.

 #### No deaths?
 I wanted to also see what without using deaths as a feature, could the model still predict well and what features it would pick.